TutorialsAndroid/crashx/README.md

 **Library Availbale at JitPack.io**

 [![](https://jitpack.io/v/TutorialsAndroid/crashx.svg)](https://jitpack.io/#TutorialsAndroid/crashx)
-`Version 30.5.19 is now deprecated use new version v4.0.19`

 ## Important

 **Note this library was made in the making for `Kinda` app this library was copied from `CustomActivityOnCrash-master` repository on github we made this library because we want to use own library on `Kinda` app.**